arnehuang/arnehuang.github-io/_posts/2018-09-14-The Absurdity of Veganism.md

 But suppose that the organization you gave your dollar to is run by a clever con man that takes your money for personal gain instead.
 You'd feel cheated.
 Angry.
 All sorts of indignant.

-But if you never knew....
+But if you never knew about the con man....

 The fact that most people don't care enough to find out indicates that they care about the feeling of goodness they get by donating, not about the actual impact their dollar had.